climatescope/climatescope.org/app/_posts/en/2016-11-25-climatescope-blog-Mozambique.md

 description: Test blog post description
 ---

-## TO BOLDLY GO WHERE NO GRID HAS GONE BEFORE: THE COMPELLING CASE FOR OFF-GRID POWER IN MOZAMBIQUE
+## <b>TO BOLDLY GO WHERE NO GRID HAS GONE BEFORE: THE COMPELLING CASE FOR OFF-GRID POWER IN MOZAMBIQUE</b>

 Whilst transmission woes are far from unique to Mozambique amongst its neighbours in Africa, what stands as a major obstacle to utility-scale development spells out a convincing case for the viability of off-grid solutions to electrification.